pirc-pl/unrealircd-modules/README.md

 	method "HS256"; // must be one of: NONE (not recommended), HS256, HS384, HS512
 	expire-after 30; // seconds
-	secret "somepassword"; // do not set when METHOD "NONE" };
+	secret "somepassword"; // do not set when METHOD "NONE" service "test" { // optional service block method "HS512"; // supported: HS256, HS384, HS512, will be inherited from default if not given secret "anotherpassword"; // required
+		expire-after 60; // seconds, will be inherited from default if not given verify-url "https://example.com/verify/?t=%s"; // optional, won't be inherited, must be http or https, must contain %s };
+	service "test2" {
+		secret "yetanotherpassword";
+	};
+};
 ```